Kwang Pu Chen: Travel Service Department of the Shanghai Commercial and Savings Bank

-In 1923 K. P. Chen was treated badly when booking his passage at a British-run travel agency.
+Chen experienced discriminatory treatment from an English clerk at an office of the Thomas Cook & Sons travel agency in Hong Kong.
 On returning to Shanghai he decided to establish a travel service department within his bank to compete with the foreign travel agencies.
+Chen and others frequently cited his experience with discriminatory treatment as the impetus for founding the travel agency.

 Having made the necessary preparations he submitted a proposal to the Ministry of Communications under the Northern Warlords Government (1912–1927), asking for permission to establish a travel service department and to sell train tickets on a commission basis.

-Whilst the proposal was vociferously opposed by the many foreigners occupying important positions in many Chinese railways build with foreign loans at the National Railway Through Transport Conference, it was finally adopted thanks to the support of General Director of Communications Ye Gongche and others, and on August 1, 1923, the Travel Service Department of the Shanghai Commercial, the first of its kind run by Chinese compatriots, was born in the Banks Building on Ningpo road.
+Whilst the proposal was vociferously opposed by the many foreigners occupying important positions in many Chinese railways build with foreign loans at the National Railway Through Transport Conference, it was finally adopted thanks to the support of General Director of Communications Ye Gongche and others.
+In 1923, the Travel Department of the Shanghai Commercial and Savings Bank, China's first modern travel agency, opened.
 It operated on a trial basis and opened only to those from "polite society" instead of to the wider populace, providing a comparatively limited business scope.

-Its official opening ceremony was held on June 1, 1927 and the Shanghai Commercial and Savings Bank travel department was formally registered as the China Travel Service.
-Unfortunately, the average daily turnover in the next few months was too low to cover costs.
-This embarrassing situation provoked a series of complaints from the board of directors and Chen was obliged to make a thorough reshuffle.
+In 1927, the Shanghai Commercial and Savings Bank travel department was spun off into a separate company from the bank, China Travel Service.
+Although they were separate companies, the two continued to share significant connections through Chen's common ownership, the movement of personnel between the companies, and the bank's financial and organizational support to the travel agency.

 With a total investment of US$50,000, the travel agency was separated from its parent company and had to take on the whole responsibility for its profit and loss from then on.
 Chen Xiangtao, once an official from the Shanghai Public Communications Bureau was assigned the post of general manager.
 In April 1928, it changed its name to China Travel Service (holdings) Co.
 Ltd. (abbreviated as CTS (holding)).
 The year 1931 was the heyday for the CTS, they won the right to deal in European train tickets for Chinese traveling overseas.
 In the same year CTS opened up more than 20 chain hostels around the country and its annual profits reached more than US$4 million.

+From 1927-1937, CTS expanded to operate on a nation-wide level, growing along with the development of highways and railways during the Nanjing decade.

 The CTS halted its travel service during the Second Sino-Japanese War (1937–45) but was unable to recover after the communist revolution in 1949.
 Along with the management of the Shanghai Commercial and Savings Bank, the CTS evacuated to Taiwan, but was unable to resume operations.
 It declared bankruptcy in Taipei in July 1954 and retreated from the arena, but its epoch-making contribution to the Chinese Tourism Industry is still dwelt upon with great relish.